grasph/wrapit/doc/config.md

 # See clang -std= option
 # Possible values: "c++11", "c++14", "c++17", and "c++20"
 cxx-std             = "c++17"

+# Version of CxxWrap the code must be generated for.
+# Pay attention to quote the string.
+E.g, "0.14"
+# If empty, assume latest supported one.
+cxxwrap_version     = ""
 ```

 ### Extra options to control the generated code organisation